enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Remember to check the ``Include children`` checkbox
 #.
 After verifying everything in the Publishing Wizard window - click ``Publish``!

-When clicking publish, all the selected items and changes are "cloned" from draft and into the master branch.
+When clicking publish, all the selected items and changes are "cloned" from draft and into the master branch (:ref:`node-domain-repository`).

 You will always see the draft items using the preview function of the :ref:`content-content-manager`.
 If you have placed your site on root level, you can also see your live site at this url: